Jacques Rabemananjara: Politics

-After the war he also met Raset Ravoahangy who was a partner with Rabemananjara in the creation of the MDRM (Democratic Movement for the Renovation of Madagascar).
+After the war, Rabemananjara also met Raseta and Joseph Ravoahangy, who was a partner with Rabemananjara in the creation of the MDRM (Democratic Movement for the Renovation of Madagascar).

-He was elected to represent the Tamatave region in 1946 as the third member of the National Assembly from Madagascar.
+Rabemananjara was elected to represent the Tamatave region in 1946 as the third member of the National Assembly from Madagascar.
 As a journalist at this time he interviewed Ho Chi Minh including his association with the Malagasy politician Jean Ralaimongo.
 He was suspected of being involved in the instigation of the 1947 Malagasy Uprising, despite the fact that he had urged the rioters to be calm.
 He was arrested, and sentenced to life imprisonment with hard labour.

 During his captivity he wrote the poems Antsa, Lamba and Antidote.
 Rabemanajara was eventually pardoned in 1956.
 Rabemananjara's freedom allowed him to attend the first International Congress of Black Writers and Artists in Paris.
-He was one of the main speakers and earned a place at the top table of this important conference which was funded by UNESCO and was still celebrated 50 years later.
+He was one of the main speakers and earned a place at the top table of this important conference, which was funded by UNESCO and was still celebrated 50 years later.

 He was exiled in France until Madagascar's independence in 1960.
-The new government under President Philibert Tsiranana asked him to join a number of ministries and take the post of Vice President.
+The new government under President Philibert Tsiranana asked him to join a number of ministries, namely minister of economy, industry, mines and power; then minister of agriculture; and then minister of state for foreign affairs.
+He also took the post of Vice President.

 Later years

 Rabemanajara was again exiled after the 1972 revolution, but this was his choice and he was not to return for 20 years.
-He died in France on 1 April 2005.
+He died in France on April 2, 2005.